umccr/htsget-rs/docs/crypt4gh/ARCHITECTURE.md

 ### Alternative designs

-For [request 3](#3) an alternative is to instead decouple returning the start of the file and returning the size of the Crypt4GH header.
-An additional endpoint could be introduced (e.g. `<endpoint-crypt4gh-header-size>`) which just fetches size of the header.
-This has the advantage of not requiring the Crypt4GH header returned in [request 3](#3) to be the same size as the Crypt4GH header that the client expects in the URL tickets, at the cost of additional implementation logic.

-Additionally, in [request 3](#3), an alternative would be return unencrypted header data directly, howevever this has the disadvantage of not using Crypt4GH for the `htsget-rs <-> UrlStorage` portion of the data transfer.
-This would also require a `<endpoint-crypt4gh-header-size>` in order to obtain the size of the Crypt4GH header.
+For [request 3](#3) an alternative would be return unencrypted header data directly, howevever this has the disadvantage of not using Crypt4GH for the `htsget-rs <-> UrlStorage` portion of the data transfer.

 In general, it is simple to convert unencrypted byte positions to encrypted byte positions, and vice versa, so it's not as important whether the size and range returned by `UrlStorage` is unencrypted or encrypted.